 CBD is a phytocannabnoid i.e., a plant derived cannabinoid and is found in Cannabis plants.
 For sciency people, the structure is shown here.
-CBD oil, which contains CBD, has been used since ancient times for its health benefits, purportedly to reduce pain, inflammation, seizures and anxiety.
+CBD oil, which contains CBD.
 The National Institutes of Health (NIH) has a patent on the therapeutic properties of CBD (US.
 Patent No. 6,630,507).
 Unlike the compound tetrahydrocannabinol (THC), shown here, CBD has no psychoactive properties whatsoever.

 Full spectrum hemp oil is an extract from Cannabis plants that contains CBD as a major component but also contains other natural constituents from the plant.
 For example, full spectrum hemp oil contains cannabinoids such as cannabinol and cannabigerol; vitamins such as A, C, and E; B complex vitamins such as riboflavin, thiamine, and niacin; minerals such as magnesium, zinc, potassium, calcium, phosphorous and iron; essential fatty acids such as Omega 3 and Omega 6; and terpenes such as Myrcene, Beta-caryophyllene, Terpinolene, Linalool, alpha-Pinene, beta-Pinene.
 Full spectrum hemp oil does not contain THC.
 Pure or crystalline CBD can be chemically synthesized or isolated from a full spectrum hemp oil.